 Six Times Nothing is an independent game development studio based in Sydney, Australia and Denver, Colorado.
 We were initially founded as a loose collective in December 2009 and finally registered as a proper business in late 2010.

-We are currently very hard at work on the development of our debut title, Dawn Of The Tyrant – an innovative social RPG based on a unique and original IP, planned for release in late 2014.
+We are currently very hard at work on the development of our debut title, Dawn Of The Tyrant – an innovative social RPG based on a unique and original IP, planned for release in 2016.

-Dawn Of The Tyrant is Six Times Nothing's major in-development title, currently in production for Windows and Mac OS, and planned for release in late 2014.
+Dawn Of The Tyrant is Six Times Nothing's major in-development title, currently in production for Windows and Mac OS, and planned for release in 2016.

 Dawn of the Tyrant is a socially connected role playing game where the actions of players affect the flow of the storyline and gameplay.
 The game is set in a dark, primeval and brutal world where the advanced technologies of a once ancient and powerful race have fallen into ruin.
 The style of play fuses elements of traditional RPGs with faster paced survival-horror gameplay.
 The game world and artwork is inspired by a combination of gothic fantasy and horror and Babylonian, Egyptian and ancient Middle Eastern history and mythology.